[4 MIN READ]

 - If your hospital does not or cannot participate in a stroke lytic program, create relationships and transfer protocols that will allow patients to receive evidence-based stroke management.

 The public and medical profession alike would benefit from knowing more about stroke, including its prevention and treatment.
-On World Stroke Day, consider how you can make a difference in reducing the devastation of stroke.
+On World Stroke Day and everyday, consider how you can make a difference in reducing the devastation of stroke.